Clean Leather Like a Pro and Remove Stains from Leather Furniture

 - Clean up spills and treat stains immediately.

-How to Remove Spills and Stains From Leather Furniture
+How to Remove Water Stains from Leather Furniture

 Ink Stains — These are among the most difficult of stains to remove from leather.
 Let’s start with advice not to follow:

 - Do not use alcohol, including hairspray, to remove ink from leather furniture; it can lift the color